weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 he cried himself to sleep, but there were certainly tears that burnt and scalded behind his eyelids.

-His landlady complained of the torn paper the next morning. <span class="calibre35">"</span>'Tisn't as though you didn't have a nice waste-paper basket ready and waitin', Mr. Bye."
-As she finished speak<span id="calibre_link-230" page-number="172" page-name="Page:There Is Confusion.djvu/178" page-index="178" page-quality="3" title="Page:There_Is_Confusion.djvu/178"></span>ing she handed him Joanna's letter containing Goethe's poem.
+His landlady complained of the torn paper the next morning. "'Tisn't as though you didn't have a nice waste-paper basket ready and waitin', Mr. Bye."
+As she finished speaking she handed him Joanna's letter containing Goethe's poem.
 The tenderness, the real love that blazed in the beautiful lines overwhelmed him.
 He could not tell her the truth after a letter like that.
 So he wrote her,